JulienQ1/2D-EMG-GAME/README.md

-# Thoughts In Motion

 ## Table of contents :
 1) Introduction
 2) Installation
+3) How to use Opensignals
-3) User Guide
+4) User Guide

 ## 1) Introduction

-"Thought in Motion" is a Python script with a Tkinter-based GUI designed to recover EEG and EMG data from sensors available in our lab.
+"2D-EMG-Game" is a Python script with a Tkinter-based GUI designed to recover EEG and EMG data from sensors available in our lab.
 The processed signals can be sent to other software, such as Unity, using the TCP communication protocol.

 ## 2) Installation